k8ssandra/k8ssandra/docs/content/en/tasks/repair/_index.md

 description: "Use the Reaper for Apache Cassandra&reg; web interface to perform repairs."
 ---

 Repairs are a critical anti-entropy operation in Cassandra.
 In the past, there have been many custom solutions to manage them outside of your main Cassandra installation.
-K8ssandra provides the Reaper web interface that eliminates the need for a custom solution.
-Just like K8ssandra makes Cassandra setup easy, Reaper makes configuration of repairs even easier.
+K8ssandra Operator provides the Reaper web interface that eliminates the need for a custom solution.
+Just as K8ssandra Operator makes Cassandra setup easy, Reaper makes configuration of repairs even easier.

 {{% alert title="Tip" color="success" %}}
 The requirement for your environment may vary considerably, however the general recommendation is to run a repair operation on your Cassandra clusters about once a week.